PhD in Comparative Literature

 It is the responsibility of the student to stay in close and regular contact with committee members while preparing to take the Comprehensive Examination.
 You are expected to meet periodically with your four examiners; ideally, you should plan to have at least one meeting every two or three weeks with one or another committee member.
 Some faculty members prefer to meet regularly with students (e.g., every other week), while others may prefer to meet with you only two or three times before the exam.
 If you find that you need to meet more frequently than a particular faculty member has proposed, you should be certain to request more meetings.
 Be bold; different students have different backgrounds and thus different needs, and faculty members might not always be aware of your circumstances.
 Should you experience any difficulties meeting with your examiners, please be in touch with the GPD as soon as possible.

 The student submits a rationale for each of their three topics.
 Each rationale should be no more than 800-1200 words and should explain the scope and aims of the topic, as well as how it fits into the student’s wider program of study and career goals.
 Topic rationales and bibliographies must be approved by the committee.
 It may be helpful for students to think of these rationales as having the scope and breadth of a course syllabus on the topic.
-Sample rationales are on file in the Program Administrator’s office.
+Sample rationales can be consulted; please contact the GPD and your advisor.

 Formal Approval of the Topics by the Comprehensive Examination Committee